Has anyone ever asked you if you have ADHD? Maybe you've even wondered yourself.

 Time management is an ongoing challenge when you have ADHD.
 It often leads to missed deadlines or appointments unless you work on avoiding that.

 Problems with attention, especially focusing for long periods of time or paying attention to details, is one of the hallmarks of the condition.
 Depression, anxiety, and addiction disorders can also take a toll on your focus, and many people with ADHD have one or more of these issues, too.
 Your doctor can ask you questions to get to the bottom of what's causing your attention problems.

 5. You leave things undone.

 Problems with attention and memory can make it tough to start or finish projects, especially ones that you know will take a lot of focus to complete.
 This symptom can point to depression, too.

-Did you have behavior issues as a child?
+6. You had behavior issues as a child.

 You need to have had attention and concentration problems as a child in order to be diagnosed with ADHD as an adult -- even if those early symptoms didn't come with a formal diagnosis.